-Stephen Namara is a contemporary artist, currently living and working in San Francisco, California.
-Like many of his peers, he arrived in San Francisco during the latter half of the 1970s as a student at the San Francisco Art Institute, and stayed.
-In an exhibiting career spanning over forty years Namara has held regular solo exhibitions around the United States since the early 1980s.
-Early on he exhibited with Haines Gallery, later on with Dolby Chadwick Gallery, both in San Francisco.
-Koplin Gallery in Los Angeles and more recently with Andra Norris Gallery in Burlingame, California.
-The portrait, the still-life and the realization of specific spaces have been enduring concerns throughout his career.
-Although his subjects are intrinsically recognisable, they are also chosen for their abstract qualities.
-A minimalist approach, pure lines and a richness in color makes his works immensely contemplative.
-Carefully chosen and presented in a setting devoid of clutter, they are given breathing space.
-They vibrate with stillness, evoking a sensation of peace and serenity.
-Inviting a narrative and an attachment between viewer and painting.
+Stephen Namara is a contemporary artist currently living and working in San Francisco, California.
+Like many of his peers, he arrived in San Francisco during the latter half of the 1970s as a student at the San Francisco Art Institute.
+With an exhibiting career spanning over five decades, Namara has held regular solo exhibitions throughout the United States since the early 1980s.
+Early in his career, he exhibited with Haines Gallery, later with Dolby Chadwick Gallery, both located in San Francisco, as well as Koplin Gallery in Los Angeles and more recently with Andra Norris Gallery in Burlingame, California.
+The portrait, the still-life, and the realization of specific spaces have been enduring concerns for him.
+Although his subjects are intrinsically recognizable, they are also chosen for their abstract qualities.
+His minimalist approach, characterized by pure lines and a richness in color, makes his works immensely contemplative.
+Carefully selected and presented in a setting devoid of clutter, his pieces are given breathing space.
+They vibrate with stillness, evoking a sensation of peace and serenity while inviting a narrative and an attachment between the viewer and the painting.

 In his most recent exhibition of portrait paintings and drawings, he has revisited the self-portrait as a primary theme, not only to evoke a narrative within the viewer's imagination but also as a means of exploring significant social and political issues utilizing the expressive power of painting and drawing.